My name is Glen Smith and I am a Fire Fighter/Fire Inspector.

 causes it to burn at extremely high temperatures.
 If not kept carefully under control, a dimensional lumber fire can quickly achieve temperatures

 high enough to damage the stove.
-While it is true, as you mention, that most woodstove manufacturers don't specifically forbid burning mill ends
+While it is true, as you mention, that some woodstove manufacturers don't specifically forbid burning mill ends

 and pallet wood in their owner's manuals, it is also true that most do prohibit overfiring, often citing it as grounds to void the warranty.
 Another

 precaution against burning too-dry fuelwood comes from the US Department of Energy website:

 "Some well-seasoned wood can in fact be too dry

 for today's airtight stoves.
 If you place wood that is too dry on a bed of coals, it will instantly give up its gases as smoke, wasting unburned smoke